ErnestasOkunevic/Size-Tracker/README.md

-## This is still a work in progress project !

 # Size Tracker

-### Author: Ernestas Okunevič

 ## App Idea:
-** This is a weight tracking app that keeps track of the users weight and has a graph to show their weight changes.**
+** This is a weight tracking app.**

 ### Funtionality
-* Add weight - allows the addition of a new weight (currently always saves the current date).
+* Add weight - allows the addition of a new weight in either kilograms or lbs and a custom date;
-* Delete weight - swipe weight to delete it.
-Triggers a pop-up message that needs confirmation for deletion.
+* Delete weight - swipe the weight left to delete it.
+Triggers a pop-up message that needs confirmation for deletion;
-* Show weight in kilograms or lbs.
+* Show saved weights in kilograms or lbs;
+* Save all weights in a .txt file (as kg);